Greek police officer in court over shooting of Roma teen | Law-Order

 A Greek police officer appeared in court in northern Greece Friday over the shooting and serious injury of a Roma teenager during a police chase over an allegedly unpaid gas station bill, with protesters gathering outside the courthouse.

-"It wasn't the gas, it wasn't the money, the cops shot because he was Roma," the protesters chanted Friday.
+"It wasn't the gas, it wasn't the money, the cops shot because he was Roma," the protesters chanted outside the courthouse.
+Some burned 20-euro notes - the amount the teenager allegedly failed to pay at the gas station.

-Community leaders called for a peaceful protest outside the courthouse, and are demanding the police officer be remanded into custody pending trial.
+Community leaders called for a peaceful protest outside the courthouse, and are demanding the police officer be remanded in custody pending trial.

 "We want justice.
 The crime was racist," Panagiotis Sabanis, head of the Roma Federation of Central and Western Macedonia, said.
 "There is racism against us in Greece.
 It's not the first incident of a police shooting against a Roma just because he is a Roma."
 Several Roma men have been injured or fatally shot in recent years during confrontations with police while allegedly seeking to evade arrest for breaches of the law.